MarkWattsBoomi/SearchFilterTable---NG/README.md

 ### height

-allows passing a string to use as the component's height e.g. "600px" or "60vh".
+allows passing a string to use as the component's height e.g. "-webkit-fill-available", "600px" or "60vh".

+### width

+allows passing a string to use as the component's width e.g. "-webkit-fill-available","600px" or "60vw".

 ### PaginationSize